JCSDA/jedi-docs/docs/jedi-components/oops/toy-models/qg.rst

   * If the potential vorticity is the prognostic variable, streamfunction is computed using the inversion procedure described in the previous section.
 Solution of the Helmholtz equation is achieved using an FFT-based method.
 Applying a Fourier transform in the east-west direction to equation :eq:`eq:toy-model_qg_2d_helmholtz_eqn` gives a set of independent equations for each wavenumber.
 In the case of the five-point discrete Laplacian, these are tri-diagonal matrix equations, which can be solved using the standard (Thomas) algorithm.

-  city at each gridpoint is then calculated using centered, finite-difference approximations to:
+  * The velocity at each gridpoint is then calculated using centered, finite-difference approximations to:

   .. math::
      u = -\frac{\partial \psi}{\partial y} \\